 The “You’re so sophisticated” ad earned significantly more clicks.

 After interviewing the students post study, the researchers concluded something very interesting.
-Most students knew that the ads they see in Facebook are targeted toward them.
+Most students know that the ads they see on Facebook are targeted toward them.
 Those who clicked thought they were seeing the ad because they had done something that showed they had sophisticated taste.